 Injured and need a lawyer for a car accident?
 Call Michigan Auto Law

 If you were injured in a car accident and have questions about how auto accident settlements can exceed the policy limits, you can call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our experienced auto accident attorneys to discuss your rights and what compensation and benefits you may be entitled to under the law.
-You can also get help from an experienced attorney by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.